Table of contents

 3. Enhanced knowledge management

 An IDC report identifies four main benefits of implementing a knowledge management system.
-They are:
+These four benefits are:

-The top IT documentation tools include robust knowledge management tools, which can provide the benefits listed above.
+And fortunately, the best IT documentation software include robust knowledge management tools, which can provide the benefits listed above.

 4. Streamlined IT documentation